American Politics Speaker Series: The 2020 Election

 12:10 p.m. – 1:30 p.m.
 EST

 The Columbia University American Politics Speaker Series explores issues and controversies involving the role of politics in American society.
-In this webinar, Columbia faculty will discuss the 2020 election.
-Attendees will be able to submit questions during the webinar.
-Registration is required to receive a confirmation email with a unique link to join the webinar on Zoom.
+In this webinar, Columbia faculty discussed the 2020 election.
+Attendees were able to submit questions during the webinar.

 ROBERT S. ERIKSON is Professor of Political Science at Columbia University, specializing in American political behavior, elections, quantitative methodology, and statistics.